Skip to Main Content

 Instruction in the library is recommended for interactive research sessions lasting the full class period.

-Synchronous Instruction Session on Teams
+Synchronous Session on Teams

 Synchronous Teams instruction sessions occur online during class time.
 Librarians can demonstrate search strategies and techniques via screen share and allow student participation using Teams features such as chat.